-> When persons have assets over the limits, one option is to “spend down” assets.
+When persons have assets over the limits, one option is to “spend down” assets.
 Examples include paying off debt, making home modifications, and purchasing pre-paid funeral and burial expense trusts called Irrevocable Funeral Trusts.
-Another option are annuities that turn countable assets into a stream of income.
+Another option are Medicaid-Compliant Annuities, which turn countable assets into a stream of income.
 There are many other options when the applicant has assets exceeding the limit.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of Medicaid benefits.
-Professional Medicaid planners are educated in the planning strategies available in the state of New Mexico to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
-Furthermore, there are additional planning strategies that not only help one meet Medicaid’s financial criteria but can also protect assets from Medicaid’s estate recovery program.
-These strategies often violate Medicaid’s 60-month look back rule, and therefore, should be implemented well in advance of the need for long-term care.
-However, there are some workarounds, and Medicaid planners are aware of them.
-For these reasons, it is highly suggested one consult a Medicaid planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
-Find a Medicaid planner.
+Professional Medicaid Planners are educated in the planning strategies available in New Mexico to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
+Furthermore, there are additional planning strategies that not only help one meet Medicaid’s financial criteria but can also protect assets from Medicaid’s Estate Recovery Program.
+These strategies often violate Medicaid’s 60-month Look Back Rule, and therefore, should be implemented well in advance of the need for long-term care.
+However, there are some workarounds, and Medicaid Planners are aware of them.
+For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
+Find a Medicaid Planner.

 How to Apply for the Centennial Care Community Benefit Program